In the guide below, we explain and compare closed loop vs open loop recycling.

 Open loop recycling may already be far more common in places where recycling takes place compared to closed loop recycling

 May Be More Practical In Some Instances

 Some materials may make far more practical sense for open loop recycling because of their properties, and, some materials may only be suitable for open loop recycling over closed loop recycling

 Available recycling equipment and technology may play a role in this, in addition to the material itself

 May Have Economic Benefits

-Some forms of open loop recycling may be far more economically feasible than closed loop recycling.
+Some forms of open loop recycling may be far more economically feasible (and profitable for recyclers) than closed loop recycling.

 Some Groups May Irresponsibly Take Advantage Of Open Loop Recycling At The Expense Of Others

-For example, in places where there’s credits, concessions or rewards for recycling, some groups may push more waste towards recycling.
+For example, in places where there’s credits, concessions or rewards for recycling, some groups may push more waste towards recycling streams.